Ottery St Mary: Tar Barrels

-The town typically stages annual events around Guy Fawkes Night when, in a tradition dating from the 17th century, barrels soaked in tar are set alight and carried aloft through parts of the town by residents.
+The town typically stages annual events around Guy Fawkes Night when, in a tradition dating from the 17th century, barrels soaked in tar are set alight, and carried aloft through parts of the town by residents.

 The festivities begin in the early evening with children's, youths' and women's events, culminating in the men's event when a total of 17 barrels are lit outside each of the four public houses in the town.
 (Originally there were 12 public houses in the town).
 The barrels, increasing in size up to 30 kg, are carried through the town centre, often packed with onlookers, in an exhilarating and risky spectacle.
 Only those born in the town, or who have lived there for most of their lives, may carry a barrel.
 Generations of the same family have been known to compete across the years and it is thought that the event may have originated as a means of warding off evil spirits, similar to other British fire festivals, around the time of Halloween.
 In recent years the event has been jeopardised by the need for increasing public liability insurance coverage.
 Nevertheless, the event continues and the town of 7,000 people increases to well over 10,000.
 During the event all roads in and out of Ottery are closed for safety reasons with diversions in place.

 On 30 October 2008 the annual event was threatened by a severe hailstorm, which hit East Devon shortly after midnight, with the Fire Service describing the situation in the Ottery St Mary area as "absolute chaos".
 The storm led to serious flooding in the town, caused mainly by storm drains becoming clogged with hailstones.
 Roads became blocked and the Coastguard service was required to airlift some people to safety.
 The flooding also caused problems on the Millennium Green, where the annual bonfire and fairground were being constructed in preparation for 5 November celebrations.
 One of the owners of the fairground said that the builders working there were "lucky to be alive".
 The clear-up operation was entirely successful, however, and both the carnival procession and the Tar Barrels and bonfire night celebrations went ahead as planned.

 In 2009, the Factory Barrel was sabotaged by a visitor who threw an aerosol can into the barrel.
 The can exploded in the heat and 12 spectators required treatment for burns.
 In an unrelated incident, the roof of the old fire station burned down on the night of the 2009 tar barrels.

-In 2020, the tar barrel event was cancelled as a result of the Covid-19 pandemic.
+In 2020, the tar barrel event was cancelled as a result of the COVID-19 pandemic, however in recent years it has recommenced.